wp-plugins/facebook-master/readme.txt

 Facebook Master let's you have full control over all good facebook social plugins in one go, facebook likes, facebook share, facebook stream, facebook activity, color scheme and border, facebook header, width, height, etc.

 Packed with display options to adapt to any template widget position but still very user friendly and with great label instructions.
 If your objective is to go viral and exponentially increase visits or likes to your facebook website fan page or application, then this plugin is a must have.

+Both the widget and the shortcode framework are fully mobile responsive, a must for any professional website.

+Before giving a bad rating to this plugin, please read the differences between the Lite and Advanced Version.
+This is a top of the line TechGasp plugin for professional websites where SEO and page load speeds are primordial.

 **The Ultimate facebook plugin for any wordpress administrator**